 As a parent you may find it challenging to provide your children with healthy, tasty and creative snacks during the school year.
 Time constraints, picky eaters, food budgets and limited ideas are a few barriers you may face during the school year when planning and preparing snacks.

 Encourage your children to help you prepare their own snacks and lunches.
-This will give them ownership of their food choices and help them develop healthy eating habits.1
+This will give them ownership of their food choices and help them develop healthy eating habits.

 Try one of these quick and easy snacks this school year:

-1) Whole-wheat crackers with cheese, peanut butter or hummus.
-Look for crackers such as Triscuits, Ak-Mak, Rye Krisps or Breton.
+Look for whole wheat crackers such as Triscuits, Ak-Mak, Rye Krisps or Breton.
 Choose crackers that contain no partially or fully hydrogenated oil and have at least three grams of fiber per serving.

-2) Baby carrots, grape tomatoes, green or red sweet pepper slices or other cut-up vegetables with low-fat dressing or hummus.
+Try vegetables such as baby carrots, grape tomatoes, green or red sweet pepper slices.
 Add whole-grain crackers, pretzels or pita chips for additional crunch and flavor.
 This is a colorful and tasty snack packed with fiber and vitamins such as vitamins A and C.

-3) Fruit with pretzels (e.g. Snyder's of Hanover whole grain varieties, Utz, Nature's Promise) a granola bar (e.g. Nature Valley, Kashi, or Full Circle), or whole-grain cereal (e.g. Cheerios, Corn, Rice or Wheat Chex, Kashi Heart-to-Heart Cereal, Barbara's Bakery Puffins or Shredded Spoonfuls, or Kix).
+Smart pretzel choices include Snyder's of Hanover whole grain varieties, Utz, Nature's Promise.
+Nature Valley, Kashi or Full Circle granola bars are great options.
+For cereal, try whole-grain options such as Cheerios, Rice or Wheat Chex, Kashi Heart-to-Heart Cereal, Barbara's Bakery Puffins or Shredded Spoonfuls, or Kix.
 Purchase small, reusable containers for the pretzels or cereal.
 This will encourage children to take home what they do not finish and teaches them to not waste food.